-- 19.1.
+19.1.
 Bledlow Ridge School believes that all children have a right to attend school and learn in a safe environment free from harm by both adults and other pupils.
-We recognise that some safeguarding concerns can occur via peer on peer abuse. - 19.2.
-All staff operate a zero-tolerance policy to peer on peer abuse and will not pass off incidents as 'banter' or 'just growing up'. - 19.3.
-All staff recognise that peer on peer issues may include, but may not be limited to: - Bullying (including cyber bullying) - Racial abuse - Physical abuse, such as hitting, hair-pulling, shaking, biting or other forms of physical harm - Sexual violence and sexual harassment - Causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party - Abuse related to sexual orientation or identity - Sending nude or semi-nude images (consensual & non-consensual) - Upskirting and initiation/hazing type violence and rituals - Emotional abuse - Abuse within intimate partner relationships - 19.4.
+We recognise that some safeguarding concerns can occur via child on child abuse.

+- 19.2.
+The school holds and promotes a clear view that sexual violence and sexual harassment are never acceptable and will not be tolerated.
+Additionally, all staff operate a zero-tolerance policy to child on child abuse and will not pass off incidents as 'banter' or 'just growing up'. - 19.3.
+All staff recognise that child on child issues may include, but may not be limited to: - Bullying (including cyber bullying) - Racial abuse - Physical abuse, such as hitting, hair-pulling, shaking, biting or other forms of physical harm. - Sexual violence and sexual harassment - Causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party - Abuse related to sexual orientation or identity - Sending nude or semi-nude images (consensual & non-consensual) - Upskirting and initiation/hazing type violence and rituals - Emotional abuse - Abuse within intimate partner relationships - 19.4.
 All staff should be able to reassure victims that they are being taken seriously and that they will be supported and kept safe. - 19.5.
-The following will be considered when dealing with incidents: - Whether there is a large difference in power between the victim and perpetrator i.e. size, age, ability, perceived social status or vulnerabilities, including SEND, CP/CIN or CLA - · Whether the perpetrator has previously tried to harm or intimidate pupils - Any concerns about the intentions of the alleged perpetrator - 19.6.
-In order to minimise the risk of peer on peer abuse taking place, school must: - Deliver RE/RSE/PSHE to include teaching pupils about how to keep safe and understanding what acceptable behaviour looks like

-- Ensure that pupils know that all members of staff will listen to them if they have concerns and will act upon them - Have systems in place for any pupil to be able to voice concerns - Develop robust risk assessments if appropriate - Refer to any other relevant policies when dealing with incidents, such as the Behaviour Policy and/or the Anti-Bullying Policy - 19.7.
+The following will be considered when dealing with incidents: - Whether there is a large difference in power between the victim and perpetrator i.e. size, age, ability, perceived social status or vulnerabilities, including SEND, CP/CIN or CLA - Whether the perpetrator has previously tried to harm or intimidate pupils - o Any concerns about the intentions of the alleged perpetrator - 19.6.
+In order to minimise the risk of child on child abuse taking place, school must: - Deliver RE/RSE/PSHE to include teaching pupils about how to keep safe and understanding what acceptable behaviour looks like - Ensure that pupils know that all members of staff will listen to them if they have concerns and will act upon them - Have systems in place for any pupil to be able to voice concerns - Develop robust risk assessments if appropriate - Refer to any other relevant policies when dealing with incidents, such as the Behaviour Policy and/or the Anti-Bullying Policy - 19.7.
 We recognise that 'Upskirting' involves taking a photograph under an individual's clothing without their knowledge.
 We understand that it causes the victim distress and humiliation and that any gender can be a victim.
 Staff recognise that 'Upskirting' is a criminal offence and must promptly report any such incidents to the Headteacher, DSL or most senior member of staff. - 19.8.
-Reference will be made to the following government guidance and part 5 of the Keeping Children Safe in Education, Sept 2021 to ensure that all staff have an understanding of the serious nature of sexual violence and sexual harassment between children in schools.
-Sexual violence and sexual harassment between children in schools and colleges (publishing.service.gov.uk)
+Reference will be made to the following government guidance and part 5 of the Keeping Children Safe in Education, 2022 to ensure that all staff have an understanding of the serious nature of sexual violence and sexual harassment between children in schools.
+Sexual violence and sexual harassment between children in schools and colleges (publishing.service.gov.uk) - 19.9 All concerns, discussions, decisions and reasons for decisions should be recorded (written or electronic).
+The four scenarios are: